California Cuisine - Sampling San Diego

 California has a range of topography and climatic conditions that make the state a major food producer.
 Innovative restaurateurs and chefs from this part of the world seem to sprout like sunflowers in King Sol's rays.
 Where do they get their ingredients?
 To a great extent, in their own backyard.

-More than 6,000 farmers make agriculture a multi-billion dollar industry just in San Diego County, and the region has more small family farms than any other county in the nation.
+More than 6,000 farmers make agriculture a multi-billion dollar industry just in San Diego County.
+The region has more small family farms than any other county in the nation.
 Who knew!
 The San Diego County Farm Bureau website has a complete schedule of San Diego’s farmers markets, winery locations plus a regional harvest calendar.

-Here are a few gastronomic gems I discovered while munching my way around the city.
+Here are 4 gastronomic gems (minus one Covid casualty) I discovered while munching my way around the city.

 Balboa Park, the largest urban cultural park in the United States, is often referred to as the "Smithsonian of the West" for its impressive collection of museums and galleries.